prahladyeri/prahladyeri.github.io/_posts/2013-11-28-how-to-uniquely-identify-your-android-device-in-code.md

 ---
 layout: post
-title: "How to uniquely identify your Android device in code"
+title: How to uniquely identify your Android device in code
 tags: android how-to java
 ---